Research Assistant Professor

 Organizational Memberships/Professional Affiliations

-Dr. Thomas is a Research Assistant Professor in the Department of Computer Science at San Diego State University, an Associated Faculty member of the SDSU Computational Science Research Center, and a member of the General Curvilinear Environmental Modeling Group (GCEM).
-Her research is focused on parallel computing, coastal ocean modeling, and emerging cyberinfrastructure \& web technologies, including grid portal and middleware technologies.
-Her current projects include parallelization of the General Coastal Ocean Model (GCOM), and development of the Cyberinfrastructure Web Application Framework (CyberWeb).
+Dr. Thomas is currently working at the San Diego Supercomputing Center as a computational scientist and as the Comet training Lead.
+In addition, she is a Research Assistant Professor in the Department of Computer Science at San Diego State University, an Associated Faculty member of the SDSU Computational Science Research Center.
+Her research is focused on parallel computing, coastal ocean modeling, cyberinfrastructure, and bioinformatics IT architecture.
+Current projects include parallelization of the General Coastal Ocean Model (GCOM), and development of the Cyberinfrastructure Web Application Framework (CyberWeb).
 Before joining SDSU she was a research scientist at the Texas Advanced Computing Center at The University of Texas at Austin, and the San Diego Supercomputer Center, where she led several portal and Web services projects for High Performance Computing infrastructure, including the GridPort Toolkit project, which is part of the Open Grid Computing Environments (OGCE) portal release.
 Dr. Thomas has published over 30 peer reviewed journal publication and conference proceedings; contributed two chapters to the book “Grid Computing: Making the Global Infrastructure a Reality;” and has given over 40 invited talks, technical presentations and posters at conferences and workshops.

 ||Claremont Graduate University & San Diego State University (2014)